7 Ways to Stop Dipping Into Your Savings Account

 Adjust Your Budget

-If you are consistently dipping into your savings, this is a sign that there is something wrong with your budget.
-You may find that you need to adjust your spending in your grocery category or other areas to cover increasing costs in utility bills.
-Taking the time to write down your budget and to track it each month will make a big difference in how much you can effectively save each month.
+Taking the time to write down your spending each month, then adjusting your budget accordingly will make a big difference in how much you can effectively save each month.
 You may be surprised at how much the small daily expenses are really costing you.

 Find Additional Income